 - 1 and 1/2 cups packed brown sugar light or dark

 - 2 teaspoons vanilla

 - 2 cups canned pumpkin or just use one 15oz can

 - 1 - 1 1/2 cups powdered sugar sifted

 - Grease a 9x13 inch baking pan with and lightly flour.
 Make sure the sides of your baking pan are at least 2 inches tall.
 Otherwise, the cake may overflow.

 - In a medium-sized bowl stir together the melted butter, flour, sugars & cinnamon until the consistency feels like wet sand.

 - In a medium-sized bowl whisk together the flour, cinnamon, nutmeg, ginger, cloves, baking soda, baking powder and salt.

-In a separate large bowl whisk together the oil, brown sugar, eggs and vanilla using a whisk until no sugar lumps remain and the eggs are evenly incorporated.
+In a separate large bowl whisk together the oil, brown sugar, eggs and vanilla using until no lumps remain.
 Add in the sour cream and canned pumpkin and continue whisking until combined.

 Pour the flour mixture into the bowl with the pumpkin mixture and gently stir everything together using a large rubber spatula or wooden spoon.
 If needed, give the mixture a few whisks until smooth.